 This programme is also planned as a professional education opportunity for CIS and non-CIS teachers, who will work alongside MIT staff to facilitate camp activities.
-The MIT team will run teacher education workshops during the days before and after the camp, as well as during the afternoons while the half-day student camp is in session.
+The MIT team will run teacher education workshops.
 The goal is to allow Hong Kong-based teachers to learn from MIT faculty, while they also provide their expertise about local learning conditions and areas of interest.

 About CIS & Connected Learning